Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-Our $2\alpha$ data can be best described as having a linear field dependence in the B-phase that becomes field independent in the C-phase, where the B to C-transition occurs between $H= 0.5~\mathrm{and}~0.6$ T in this field orientation.
-Field dependence to the opening angle indicates that there are deviations from the London theory associated with non-local corrections.~\cite{Sauls_AdvPhys_1994, White_PRB_2011, Sauls_comm_2013} A change in behavior of the opening angle at the B to C-transition was also reported by Yaron \textit{et al.}~\cite{Yaron_PRL_1997}
+Our $2\alpha$ data can be best described as having a linear field dependence in the B-phase that becomes field independent in the C-phase, where the B to C-transition occurs between $H= 0.5~\mathrm{and}~0.6$ T in this field orientation, inferred from the phase diagram of Adenwalla \textit{et al.}~\cite{Adenwalla_PRL_1990}.
+The field dependence to the opening angle indicates that non-local corrections to the London theory are signifyicant~\cite{Sauls_AdvPhys_1994, White_PRB_2011, Sauls_comm_2013}.
+A change in the field dependence of the opening angle at the B to C-transition was also reported by Yaron \textit{et al.}~\cite{Yaron_PRL_1997}.

 The intensity in a diffraction peak is related to the Fourier transform of the local field variations from the real space VL.
-The scattered intensity in a reflection, $I(\phi)$ is shown in Fig.~\ref{RC} as a function of rocking angle $\phi$ for two different magnetic fields.
-The scattered intensity decreases as magnetic field is increased since the proportionate increase in vortex density reduces the contrast in local field spatial variations.
+Systematic measurements as a function of rocking angle were made to produce rocking curves such as displayed in Fig.~\ref{Fig3}.
 We measured the first order Fourier component of the diffraction, called the form factor $|h_{1}|$, expressed as,